 Given that such high-profile organisations may be involved in such deals, this has the additional benefit of raising the profile of the AI developer by association.

 Licensing agreements are not an all-encompassing solution, however.
 For one thing, small businesses may not always benefit.
 Small AI developers may not be in a position to afford the licensing fees likely demanded by large organisations such as those noted above, and small content creators and owners are arguably less likely to be approached by AI developers.
+This problem becomes all the more acute when considering the bargaining power imbalance between SMEs and “big tech”.
 Moreover, smaller creators are more likely to host their content on larger services, raising the question of their compensation if the larger service enters into a license agreement with an AI developer.

 Finally, not every content creator or owner wants to licence their content for AI training purposes, or have it scraped.
 This either limits the availability of content for AI developers to use for AI training or deprives the rightsholders of revenue and control over their content if it is scraped irrespective of their wishes.